 Headaches are a common complaint among patients with pituitary tumors.
 Pituitary tumors can directly cause headaches by eroding into the cavernous sinus, affecting the sella's dural lining or diaphragma sella, or by inducing sinusitis, especially after transsphenoidal surgery.
 In these circumstances, headache pain is often characterised by a constant, bifrontal, or unilateral throbbing in the front.
 An individual with pituitary tumor apoplexy typically experiences an onset, severe headache in the front of the head.

 Patients who have subacute pituitary apoplexy endure terrible headaches for weeks to months.
-Pituitary tumors indirect consequences, which are brought on by decreased hormone secretion, appear as an increase in "vascular" headaches.
+Pituitary tumors indirect consequences, which are brought on by decreased hormone secretion, appear as an increase in vascular headaches.
 The main exception to this rule concerns the possibility that acromegalic patients could experience headaches as a result of cervical osteoarthritis.

 A pituitary tumor can also affect vision if it puts pressure on nearby tissues, such as the optic nerves of the eye.
 Both benign and malignant tumors in the pituitary gland have the potential to result in serious health consequences because they interfere with the gland's regular endocrine function.
 The most frequent kind of pituitary gland tumor is benign growth called pituitary adenomas.
 Pituitary adenomas impact 1 out of every 10 people during the course of their lives.